wallarm/product-documentation/docs/latest/about-wallarm-waf/deployment-best-practices.md

     * You are under attack and the Wallarm node is successfully blocking malicious requests.
 You may consider reviewing the detected attacks and manually blacklist (block) reported attacker IP addresses.
     * You have an increased level of false positive attacks detected by the Wallarm nodes.
 You may consider escalating this to the [Wallarm technical support team](mailto:support@wallarm.com) or manually [mark the requests as false positives](../user-guides/events/false-attack.md).
-    * If you have have the [blacklisting trigger](../user-guides/triggers/trigger-examples.md#blacklist-ip-if-4-or-more-attack-vectors-are-detected-in-1-hour) active but still receive alerts about an increased level of attacks, then the alert may signal that the trigger is not working as expected.
+    * If you have the [blacklisting trigger](../user-guides/triggers/trigger-examples.md#blacklist-ip-if-4-or-more-attack-vectors-are-detected-in-1-hour) active but still receive alerts about an increased level of attacks, then the alert may signal that the trigger is not working as expected.

     [See the configured trigger example →](../user-guides/triggers/trigger-examples.md#slack-notification-if-2-or-more-sqli-hits-are-detected-in-one-minute)
 * Notify that a new user was added to your company account in Wallarm Console

     [See the configured trigger example →](../user-guides/triggers/trigger-examples.md#slack-and-email-notification-if-new-user-is-added-to-the-account)
-* Mark the requests as the brute-force or dirbust attack and block the IP addresses the requests were originated from
+* Mark the requests as the brute-force or forced browsing attack and block the IP addresses the requests were originated from

     [Instructions on configuring brute force protection →](../admin-en/configuration-guides/protecting-against-bruteforce.md)
 * Notify that new IP addresses were blocked